molecule/molecule.github.io/_post/conference-submission-notes.md

         subTitle: A Conversation with Actuators; An Exploratory Design Environment for Hybrid Materials
         notes: Recycled our paper from UIST 2018 - finally accepted!
 We did another user study to flesh out the world and expand our framework.
 I didn't help as much with this second round (mostly helped w the camera-ready and a bit with the video).
         icon: /src/img/icon-noun_checkmark_364806.png
-        finalResult: Accepted on first submission | <a href="/src/papers/conversation-w-actuators.pdf">PDF</a>
+        finalResult: Rejected from UIST, accepted on second attempt. | <a href="/src/papers/conversation-w-actuators.pdf">PDF</a>
     -
         submissionNum: 5
         conference: DIS'18